sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 The code above tries to follow the principle of least knowledge.

 The main function knows the minimum required to work.
-The design is made in a way to try and minimize the knowledge required for our main function to work.
+The code is designed to try and minimize the knowledge required for our main function to work.

 If the language supported interfaces, each class would implement a `Shape` interface with the methods required on each shape for our main function to work.
 Notice that no _private_ properties or helper methods will ever be used outside of those classes.